paulroseau/dotfiles/notes/treesitter.md

   ```
   This is exactly what the nvim-treesitter plugin allows you to do (cf. lower)

-## Note on nvim filetypes and syntax
+## Note on nvim filetypes, syntax and colorscheme

 ### Filetypes